Azure/azure-docs-sdk-java/docs-ref-conceptual/index.md

 The Azure libraries for Java help you manage Azure resources and connect to services from your application code.
 The libraries are available as [Maven imports](java-sdk-azure-install.md) for use in your Java projects.

-## Manage Azure resources
+## Management APIs

 Create and manage Azure resources from your Java applications using the [Azure management libraries for Java](java-sdk-azure-get-started.md).
-Use these libraries to build your own Azure automation tools and services.

-For example, to create a Linux VM you would write the following code:
+The fluent interface of the API makes it easy to define and create resources from your code.

 ```java
 VirtualMachine linuxVM = azure.virtualMachines().define("myAzureVM")